nguyenkhois/build-environments/README.md

 * [Tips and tricks for these code templates](#tips-and-tricks)
     * How can I check for outdated, incorrect, and unused dependencies?
     * How can I config Webpack Dev Server for React-Router v4?
-    * How can I use async/ await i React?
+    * How can I use async/ await in React?

 ## Features
 * Lightweight and effective code templates.